Know your ass for better sex

 Nerve Endings

 Nerve endings produce sensations through light touch or pressure by transmitting information from an external stimulus to your brain.
-Around your anus, there are many nerve endings that can produce pleasure (or pain).
+Around your anus, many nerve endings can produce pleasure (or pain).

 Foreplay can help you begin enjoying the sensations around your anus, and also help to relax your sphincter.